Archaeology

 Learning

-The MA is delivered through a mixture of lectures, seminars, workshops and practical classes.
+Over the second and third terms, we aim to develop your abilities as an independent researcher with the lectures and workshops introducing you to archaeological research methods in specific fields of study and allowing you to practise them.
 Typically lectures provide key information on a particular area and identify the main areas for discussion and debate among archaeologists on a particular theme.
 Seminars then provide opportunities for smaller groups to discuss and debate particular issues or areas, based on the knowledge gained through lectures and through reading.
 Practical classes and workshops allow you to gain direct experience of practical and interpretative skills in archaeology.
-Finally, independent supervised study enables you to develop and undertake a research project to an advanced level with the dissertation.
-Throughout the course emphasis is placed on working independently and developing critical and analytical skills to an advanced level.

 Entry requirements